Charl88/foo_service/README.md

 Spent another 10 minutes reading more about raising errors with the nameko library and implementing some basic checks.

+Spend a bit of time reviewing and fixing typos.

-Total time spent on the task was around an hour, including setting up the docker containers, testing everything, and writing up some documentation.
+Total time spent on the task was around an hour and a half, including setting up the docker containers, testing everything, and writing up some documentation.